Posted on August 14, 2016

 Hello, Clash Royale, you must be going.
 This tired PC port offers players the opportunity to blast away at endless waves of space invaders, while commanding various land, sea and aircraft.
 The game takes players to locations various and sundry, both desertlike and arctic, and above and below sea level.
 It’s multifaceted tedium, served on a grand scale.

-Plunking away on a piano with one key, Clash Royale offers nothing new.
+Plunking away on a piano with one key, Clash Royale hack offers gems for free now.
 In their quest to rid the world of the aliens (don’t bother), players pilot tanks, planes, helicopters and anti-aircraft guns, shooting endlessly at whatever happens to show up on the radar scope.
 While the various ships offer some variety, and there’s a visceral thrill associated with toasting Mr. E.T. and his hateful war machine, it’s not enough to overcome the real old, real fast nature of the game.

 Multiple views allow a player to shift perspective at will from first- to third-person.
 Using the game’s top-down mode or the third-person view that’s pulled way back from the player’s ship is unwieldy, but the first-person doesn’t detract from gameplay at all.
 This first-person perspective limits a shooter’s view, but thankfully the radar screen (when it’s not cluttered with junk) more than compensates.